bl1231/bilbomd/README.md

 ## Description

 BilboMD is a webapp developed at the SIBYLS beamline.
-It uses Molecular Dynamics from [CHARMM](https://academiccharmm.org/) to generate aa array of possible molecular models.
-This ensemble of possible models is then used to calculate theoretical SAXS curves using [FoXS](https://modbase.compbio.ucsf.edu/foxs/about), compared with empirical SAXS data using [MultiFoXS](https://modbase.compbio.ucsf.edu/multifoxs/about) to find an ensemble of models that best explains your SAXS data.
+It uses Molecular Dynamics from [CHARMM](https://academiccharmm.org/) to generate an array of possible molecular models.
+This ensemble of possible models is then used to calculate theoretical SAXS curves using [FoXS](https://modbase.compbio.ucsf.edu/foxs/about), and then compared with empirical SAXS data using [MultiFoXS](https://modbase.compbio.ucsf.edu/multifoxs/about) to find an ensemble of models that best explains your SAXS data.

 ## High level architecture